-- In the event that two teams are tied in the Preliminary Round and this tie matters for purposes of determining the single-elimination bracket, the team which won the pair's head-to-head match will advance to the single-elimination tournament. - Further, in the event that the head-to-head match resulted in a tie, the team with the highest number of points earned in all rounds will advance to the single-elimination tournament. - Further, if two teams are tied in match points, the two teams will proceed to compete in a 5 toss-up-only runoff tiebreaker with the same rules regarding toss-ups as above. - No ties are allowed in the single-elimination tournament.
+- In the event that two teams are tied in the Preliminary Round and this tie matters for purposes of determining the single-elimination bracket, the team which won the pair's head-to-head match will advance to the single-elimination tournament. - Further, in the event that the head-to-head match resulted in a tie (or they did not face head-to-head), the team with the highest number of points earned in all rounds will advance to the single-elimination tournament. - Further, if two teams are tied in match points, the two teams will proceed to compete in a 5 toss-up-only runoff tiebreaker with the same rules regarding toss-ups as above. - No ties are allowed in the single-elimination tournament.
 If a tie occurs once a single-elimination round has been completed, the two teams will proceed to compete in a 5 toss-up runoff tiebreaker with the same rules regarding toss-ups as above.